 It was to be the first of four wins on the trot for the reformed outlaw from the Eulomo hills.
 A win at Newcastle was followed by success in the A.J.C.
 Coogee Handicap on Sydney Cup Day, run that year at Rosehill because of the War.
 On that occasion, the rangy gelding was backed in from 25/1 to 20/1.
-The campaign culminated with a fourth successive victory in the Wagga Diggers’ Cup, a race run not far from the Eulomo station where the Bragger story first began.
+The campaign culminated with a fourth successive victory in the Wagga Diggers’ Cup, a race that was run not far from the Eulomo station where the Bragger story first began.
 The five-year-old gelding’s credentials had been well and truly established by then, and he started a 5/2 favourite, again with Jack Thompson in the saddle.
 It was the very first feature race to fall to Tom Smith.
 In each of Bragger’s victories, young Tom had plundered the Philistines in the betting ring.
 Bragger broke down after his next start when he ran a minor placing in the rich Cameron Handicap at Newcastle, and it would be another three years before Tom won with him again.
 But that autumn campaign of 1942 gave Thomas John Smith, the battler from Goolgowi, his bankroll and more money than he had ever dreamed, although in later years the extent of these betting coups would be somewhat embellished in the telling.